-32¢ Krazy Kat
+1995 32¢ Krazy Kat

 Comic Strip Classics

-Issue Date: October 1, 1995
+First Day of Issue: October 1, 1995

-Printed By: Stamp Venturers
+Printed by: Stamp Venturers

 Printing Method: Photogravure

 Kat loves Mouse.
 Mouse, who dislikes Kat, angrily tosses bricks.
-Kat takes this sign of affection.
+Kat takes this as a sign of affection.
 Kop secretly loves Kat, which gives him extra reason to enforce law and order.
 This was the comics’ “eternal triangle.”
 Although few understood Krazy Kat, everyone knew its creator, George Herriman, was a genius.

 Ironically, Krazy Kat, which has become the most highly-praised of all comic strips, was not very popular during the years it ran in newspapers.
-Having only a few dozen subscribers, compared to hundreds for its better-known contemporaries, the strip mainly owed its existence to the fact that publisher William Randolph Hearst was an avid follower.
+Having only a few dozen subscribers, compared to hundreds for its better-known contemporaries, the strip mainly owned its existence to the fact that publisher William Randolph Hearst was an avid follower.
 The strip ended with Herriman’s death in 1944, and it wasn’t until years later that Herriman’s genius was recognized.